yosh-matsuda/cpp-yyjson/README.md

 ## Installation

-cpp-yyjson uses its [bundled yyjson backend](#bundled-backend) by default and builds a static library.
+cpp-yyjson uses its [bundled yyjson backend](#bundled-backend) by default.
+The C++ interface is header-only, and the backend is compiled from `src/yyjson.c` into a static library.

 The backend selects its SIMD paths at compile time.
 SSE2 is used on x86-64 by default, and `-DCPPYYJSON_ENABLE_AVX2=ON` additionally compiles the backend with `-mavx2` (`/arch:AVX2` on MSVC).
 The resulting binary then requires an AVX2-capable CPU.